How are you managing the performance of your third parties?

 Are they meeting your expectations?
 Are they providing good service?
 Do they have a service level agreement, and who is monitoring that SLA?

 A lot of organizations use a keep vs. fire or A vs. F system of evaluating their third parties.
-They will go through and rate their vendors; grade them A – F, or score them 1 – 5 and come out of that saying were either going to keep the vendor or terminate the contract.
+They will go through and rate their vendors: grade them A – F, or score them 1 – 5, and come out of that saying they’re either going to keep the vendor or terminate the contract.

-This system works and we absolutely want to be rating our vendors, but I would encourage us to think through how exactly we are measuring them, and if it is possible to get a better, clearer, picture of our vendor performance by changing the performance scale?
+This system works, and we absolutely want to be rating our vendors, but I would encourage us to think through how exactly we are measuring them, and whether it is possible to get a better, clearer picture of our vendor performance by changing the performance scale.

-First, ask yourself what type of vendors do you want to do business with?
-Do you want to do business with strategic business partners or just someone who is going to cash your check and think of you as a nameless customer that they don’t really have a relationship with?
+First, ask yourself what type of vendors you want to do business with.
+Do you want to do business with strategic business partners, or companies that are just going to cash your check and think of you as a nameless customer that they don’t really have a relationship with?

 Once you have a good ROI, tie it back to your original business plan and the vendor performance review cycle.
-SLA’s are only good if they are actually monitored.
-Have a clear organizational structure such that vendors are owned by individuals, groups, or committees and that no vendor is overlooked in the review process.
-And then as you go through on an annual, bi-annual, or quarterly basis, recalculate that ROI.
+SLAs are only good if they are actually monitored.
+Have a clear organizational structure such that vendors are owned by individuals, groups, or committees and no vendor is overlooked in the review process.
+Then, as you go through on an annual, bi-annual, or quarterly basis, recalculate that ROI.

 Finally, don’t be shy about sharing your performance review with your vendor.
 This goes back to developing strategic business partnerships with your third parties.
 You might even consider making them a part of the process where appropriate.
 The review is a great place to not only sort out the performance of your vendors, but can also be a great way to uncover your actual needs and educate your vendors on how they can meet them.
 A clearer understanding of those needs and an improved method of evaluating your vendor performance can go a long way in developing strategic partnerships.